top of page

 HUNTER

-Hunter is the managing biologist for the County Habitat Conservation Plan Predator Control project.
-He was born and raised on the island of Kaua’i which has instilled a deep sense of kuleana to protect the native flora and fauna of the island that has raised him.
+Hunter was born and raised on the island of Kaua’i which has instilled a deep sense of kuleana to protect the native flora and fauna of the island that has raised him.
 Anyone who knows Hunter knows that he is the hardest worker around, and will go out of his way to make sure everyone on the crew is taken care of.
-Though newer to the predator control field, Hunter is no stranger to wildlife protection having worked on several cultural and ecosystem restoration projects.
-His extensive experience with invasive plant control and native species restoration here on Kaua’i have made him a perfect fit for the team.
+Hunter is no stranger to wildlife protection and habitat restoration, having worked on several cultural and ecosystem restoration projects.
+His extensive experience with invasive plant control and native species restoration here on Kaua’i have made him an all-around super star, although we all agree he is too humble about his accomplishments.
 Hunter is an voracious learner, and has quickly made himself one of the team's go-to trap experts.
-When not at work, Hunter can be found fishing, freediving, smoking meats, and being woken up every morning at 5am by his energetic rescue dog Pohu.
+When not at work, Hunter can be found fishing, freediving, smoking meats, and being woken up every morning at 5am by his energetic doggo.

 EF03FD0F-0767-4978-B4AF-748A68B474E0_edi